ismet55555/CompTIA_Linux_Plus_Notes/README.md

 - "Wheel" group

-  - Members exercise root priileges with elss potential for damaging the system
+  - Members exercise root priileges with less potential for damaging the system
   - Can use `sudo` command to avoid signing in as root user
+  - TODO: More explanation

 - Polkit (PolicyKit)